Mehzabeen-Ch/Blog10/content/about/index.md

 2. I shall add a table screenshot to Blog10 page <br>
 3. I shall add a form screenshot to Blog10 page<br>
 4. I shall add a coffee page which has Bootstrap script and URL being used.
 (Under Construction).
+5. I shall add a form into form page.
+(Under Construction)